 Unless God works in a person’s mind (heart) in this way, there is no possibility of them coming to Jesus (apparently John's point in John 6:44).
 For an example of this personal call, see Acts 16:14 where God "opened" Lydia's heart "to respond to Paul's message."

 When the Spirit moves in a person's mind and heart in this new way, that person is summoned by God to respond individually.
 God gives them the ability and thus the freedom to respond to his call with either their personal “yes” or “no.” God never forces this personal response, for love never uses coercion as a tactic (and, as you know, God is love).
-Note, however, that our "yes" to God has no meaning unless God has first said "Yes" to us!
+Note, however, that our "yes" to God has no meaning unless God has first said "Yes" to us and Christ in his humanity had, on our behalf, given his "Yes" back to God.

 In light of this freedom, which God grants, we understand the importance of prayer in personal evangelism.
 We are called to pray that God will both call a particular person and that their personal response to God will be in the affirmative.
 Our responsibility then continues in our calling to share the message of the gospel with individuals so that God may use our words as part of both his general and personal call in people's lives.